haswellr/DarzPuzzler/Darz/Assets/Resources/StageDefinitions/README.md

 * **Dirt[o]**: The most basic, harmless tile.
 No effect.
 * **Water[w]**: Causes death if moved into.
 If a boulder is pushed into a water tile, the water tile turns into Dirty Water, which shares the same behavior as Dirt but has a different appearance.
 * **Spikes[s]**: Causes death if moved into.
+* **Weak Ground[k]**: Is destroyed after the character moves over it.
+This means the character can only move through this tile once.

 Example:
 2